tobiscode/disstans/docsrc/examples/example_1.rst

 and removed before we're able to accurately estimate transients and smaller-magnitude events.

-disstans provides a simple step detector to avoid having to look at all stations and all timespans, which instead tries to look for potential steps, and sorts them by probability and station, such that the user can start from the most likely ones, and then work their way down until all obvious steps (at least in this first stage)
+DISSTANS provides a simple step detector to avoid having to look at all stations and all timespans, which instead tries to look for potential steps, and sorts them by probability and station, such that the user can start from the most likely ones, and then work their way down until all obvious steps (at least in this first stage)